PennockTech/openpgpkey-control/README.md

 * `deploys` lists mappings of domains to deployment targets; a given domain can be deployed more than once.
 The configuration and tool coding is written to be flexible to support more mechanisms for deployment.
+* `bundle.*` are files named for the bundle they create, listing the PGP keys to be included in those bundles.

 ### Tools